How To Make Stunning Dashboards & Take Your Decisions To The Next Level

 When it comes to creating dashboards that not only speak to your audience but also enable you to develop your organization in a number of vital areas, telling a compelling story (or giving your user the tools to tell others a compelling story) with your data is essential.
 Yes, to get results, storytelling should become a primary focus.

-With better access to data than ever before, and improved data mining tools, we’re able to recover A LOT of types of data.
+With better access to data than ever before and improved data mining tools, we’re able to recover A LOT of types of data.
 However, even though we love data, we can’t (and shouldn’t) display all of these types.

 If you have the capability, consider building an interactive KPI dashboard, using your KPIs to guide your storytelling design efforts.
-In doing so, you’ll empower your audience to explore the data for themselves, and through filtering or other controls, can add value by providing deeper context.
+In doing so, you’ll empower your audience to explore the data for themselves and, through filtering or other controls, can add value by providing deeper context.

 Interactive visualizations are especially relevant when you have a broad target audience.
 Newcomers to the topic can still spot trends and learn the basics, while experts in the field can drill down deeper into the data for more insight.